 A Blast from the Past review

 I have hugely fond memories of Heretic.
 It was part of such a great era of gaming, thanks to id.
 That half-decade, starting with Wolfenstein and ending with Half-Life, was a grand golden age of familiar, similar fun – Wolf, Doom, Heretic, Rise of the Triad, Duke, Shadow Warrior, Dark Forces, Redneck Rampage, Blake Stone, the mighty Blood; until Quake (and Goldeneye for the N64 crowd) they were interchangeable and all great.
-I’m sure there’s more games listed under ‘Doom Clone’ on wiki, but back then, with shareware disks traded about and hundreds of magazine CDs filled with demos that piled up in the corner - you could never be sure what you’d played.
+I’m sure there’s more games listed under ‘Doom Clone’ but back then, with shareware disks traded about and hundreds of magazine CDs filled with demos that piled up in the corner - you could never be sure what you’d played.
 It was glorious gamer mayhem until Steam ruined it.

 I always liked Heretic’s goth sorcery setting, all medieval villages and castles, filled with flying imps, giant floating skulls that fired tornados and those Alien-a-like rip-offs.
 It felt like Lord of the Rings if Sauron won.
 Heretic and Blood are the ones I remember most fondly, being much more fun to play, much more involving than the others; I have no idea why I was shooting or who I was shooting but I remember the creatures I shot, I remember the weapons I used and the magic spells I cast; who forgets turning creatures into chickens?

 I’m guessing Heretic hasn’t aged well; it was built on the Doom Engine so it’s going to be basic but it was overseen by Romero and developers Raven were also behind the good Elite Force and the great Jedi Knight II so maybe it’s withstood the test of time.
 Let’s go to the land of whatever and find out.

 Still a Blast?